 Every year, 15 million Americans have some kind of surgery.
 It's important to learn about and act on things you can do to prepare for surgery, so you have the best possible results.
 You have an important role to play in your recovery.

 Strong for Surgery, a quality initiative led by the American College of Surgeons, will help minimize the risk of complications and improve your surgical outcome.
-This program will help improve your overall health and conditioning before surgery using best practices in these four categories:
+This program will help improve your overall health and conditioning before surgery to create the best experience possible.
+It includes:

 Your surgical team will evaluate your overall health and risk factors and design a program for you to follow before your surgery.
 This includes free nutritional shakes, fitness recommendations, and patient education information and videos.